tinyplex/tinybase/site/guides/04_persistence/1_an_intro_to_persistence.md

 generally want to use a Persister to store that data longer-term.
-For example, they are useful for preserving Store data between browser sessions or reloads, saving or loading browser state to or from a server, saving Store data to disk in a environment with filesystem access, or, in v4.0 and above, to SQLite and CRDT frameworks like [Yjs](https://yjs.dev/) and [Automerge](https://automerge.org/).
+For example, they are useful for preserving Store data between browser sessions or reloads, saving or loading browser state to or from a server, saving Store data to disk in a environment with filesystem access, or, in v4.0 and above, to SQLite, PostgreSQL, or CRDT frameworks like [Yjs](https://yjs.dev/) and [Automerge](https://automerge.org/).

 ## Types of Persisters

 Many entry points are provided (in separately installed modules), each of which returns different types of Persister that can load and save a Store.
-Between them, these allow you to store your TinyBase data locally, remotely, to SQLite databases, and across synchronization boundaries with CRDT frameworks.
+Between them, these allow you to store your TinyBase data locally, remotely, to databases, and across synchronization boundaries with CRDT frameworks.

 ### Basic Persisters